bnb-chain/greenfield-cmd/README.md

 Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext.

-Assuming that the current private key hex string is written as plaintext in the file key.txt, the following command can be used to generate a keystore file.

 Users can use "keystore create" to generate the key file with the flag "--privKeyFile" which indicates the private key plaintext file .
 The keystore will be generated in the path "keystore/key.json" under the home directory of the system or the directory set by "-home".
+Password info is also needed to run the command.
+The terminal will prompt user to enter the password information.
+After the terminal obtains user's password information, the password file will store in the path "keystore/password/password.txt" under the home directory of the system or the directory set by "-home".
+Users can also specify the password file path by using the "--passwordfile".

 ```
-// generate keystore key.json
+// generate keystore key.json, key.txt contain the plaintext private key
+// After the keystore file has been generated, user can delete the private key file key.txt.
 gnfd-cmd keystore create --privKeyFile key.txt
 ```
-Password info is also needed to run the command.
-User can specify the path of the file where the password is stored by using the "--passwordfile" argument, or the terminal will prompt user to enter the password information.
-After the terminal obtains user's password information, the password file will store in the path "keystore/password/password.txt" under the home directory of the system or the directory set by "-home"..

-After the keystore file has been generated, you can delete the private key file which contains the plaintext of private key.

 Users can use "keystore inspect" to display the keystore information include publicKey, address and privateKey.
 ```